JetBrains/kotless/README.md

 automatically.

-Local start functionality does not require any access to cloud provider, so you may check how your application behaves without AWS account.
+Local start functionality does not require any access to cloud provider, so you may check how your application behaves without an AWS account.
 Also, it gives you the possibility to debug your application locally from your IDE.

 ## Integration with existing applications